Ohio Judicial Center: Attributes and design

 It is located on South Front St., on the east bank of the Scioto River.
 The building was carefully planned on the center of the riverfront, with reflecting pools, lawns terraces, trees, and shrubs situated around it.
 The Scioto Mile Promenade, completed in 2015, lies directly across from it.

 The building was designed by Cincinnati-based architect Harry Hake.
 It has 14 stories, white marble exterior facades, and Art Deco designs detailed with metals, tiles, colored marble, mosaics, and murals.
 The streamline shape of the building depicts its function through its large exterior mass.
 Its office space is expressed by its large, unadorned middle shaft, while its public lobbies and hearing rooms are expressed through the projecting stories on its west side.
 The State Library of Ohio was represented through the large windows at the top of the building, with its stack area in the stepped-back building crown.

 The building's Civic Center Drive entrance has three sets of heavy bronze doors, sculpted by Alvin Meyer.
 The doors have bronze cast panels depicting elements of early American history, including Ohio's mounds.
 The doors are overlaid with large bronze grills silhouetting Native American tribal symbols.
 The state and federal seals are carved between each door, with their respective flag flying above each.

 The judicial center features about 170 works of art between its interior, exterior, and grounds.
 The works, primarily by Ohio artists, were together valued at $935,000 around 2008.
 The collection includes Gavel, a massive gavel sculpture created in 2008 and installed in the south reflecting pool on the building's grounds.
 The sculpture is the largest and most expensive at the judicial center.

 Interior

 The judicial center's first floor holds the Grand Concourse, its courtroom, hearing room, and a meeting room.
 Its ground floor includes the Civic Center Lobby and Visitor Education Center.
 The eleventh floor holds the Law Library, including a reading room and art galleries.
 The courtroom was formerly the building's largest hearing room, while the Law Library was converted from its former use as the State Library of Ohio.

+Visitor Education Center

 The building's Visitor Education Center includes exhibits about the history, role and responsibility of the Ohio court system.
+Free tours are available to the public on weekdays between 9:00 am and 4:00 pm.